Why Should Physicians Consider Working at City of Hope?

 Leadership, Recognition and Reputation

 Becoming a City of Hope Medical Group physician means joining a medical community that is a world leader in treating, researching and preventing life-threatening diseases, including cancer, diabetes and HIV/AIDS.
 We are among only 49 other U.S. medical centers that carry the National Cancer Institute’s highest designation - comprehensive cancer center.
-And, for 13 years City of Hope has been ranked as one of the nation’s “Best Cancer Hospitals” by U.S. News & World Report.
+And, for over a decade, City of Hope has been ranked as one of the nation’s “Best Cancer Hospitals” by U.S. News & World Report.

 Highlights of our achievements include developing numerous breakthrough drugs and immunological approaches to fighting cancer, pioneering bone marrow and stem cell transplants and extensive experience in performing the latest robotic surgical procedures.
 We are able to turn hope for medical advancements into reality through a dedication to scientific excellence and innovation, extensive collaboration between medical researchers and practitioners, exceptional and compassionate care and a culture focused on the well-being of patients, their families and our team members.